From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Most recent trends

 \subsubsection{\textbf{Enriching Examples using Diffusion Models}}

 Focus on enhancing the generalization capabilities of public safety UAV by addressing the scarcity of high-quality training data.
-Develop methods to generate diverse and realistic synthetic examples using DMs to augment limited emergency datasets.
-Further research should explore optimizing DM-based data generation to ensure the quality and relevance of synthetic examples for robust generalization.
+Develop methods to generate realistic synthetic examples using DMs to augment limited emergency datasets.
+Further research should explore optimizing DM-based data generation to ensure the quality of synthetic examples for robust generalization.